Wednesday, 12 December 2012

 1 tsp paprika powder

-1 tsp 7 spices mix (can be found in Asian specialty stores)
+1 tsp 7-spice mix (available in Asian specialty stores)

-500 g spaghetti (cook according to the package)
+500 g spaghetti (cook according to the package instructions)

 Process:

-1- Brown the minced meat in a saucepan with 2 table spoon of olive oil.
+1- Brown the minced meat in a saucepan with 2 tablespoons of olive oil.

-2- Add all the vegetables and spices and mix well and fry everything together for about 3 minutes.
+2- Add all the vegetables and spices, mix well, and sauté everything together for about 3 minutes.

-3- Add the tomato sauce and add 200 ml of water and bring it to a boil over high heat.Then reduce the temperature and bring it down to low heat and let it simmer for about 35 minutes.
+3- Add the tomato sauce and 200 ml of water.
+Bring to a boil over high heat, then reduce the heat to low and let it simmer for about 35 minutes.

-4- The last 10 minutes cook the spaghetti so that it is ready at the same time as the bolognese.
+4- During the last 10 minutes of simmering, cook the spaghetti so it’s ready at the same time as the bolognese sauce.

 Enjoy!

-The other day, I felt like eating something light and sweet.
-Instantly I thought of my sticky chocolate cake (kladdkaka) but that is way to heavy and I was craving coconut, so I decided to make a coconut cake.
+The other day, I was in the mood for something light and sweet.
+Naturally, I thought of my beloved sticky chocolate cake (kladdkaka), but it felt a bit too indulgent.
+I was craving coconut instead, so I decided to make a coconut cake—an easy, delicious option that always hits the spot.

 Coconut Cake